iotaledger/hornet/docs/getting_started/installation_steps.md

 # Docker image
 Prepared Hornet docker images (amd64/x86_64 architecture) are available at [gohornet/hornet](https://hub.docker.com/r/gohornet/hornet) docker hub.

-There has to be installed `docker engine` on a host in order to run docker images.
-Please, follow an [official installation guide](https://docs.docker.com/engine/install/) in order to install `docker engine`.
+Make sure that you've installed Docker on your machine before trying to use the Docker images.
+(Follow this [link](https://docs.docker.com/engine/install/) for install instructions).

-**Hornet uses `json` configuration files and those can be downloaded from the source code repo:**
+**Hornet uses JSON configuration files which can be downloaded from the repository on GitHub:**
 ```bash
 curl -LO https://raw.githubusercontent.com/gohornet/hornet/master/config.json
 curl -LO https://raw.githubusercontent.com/gohornet/hornet/master/peering.json
 ```
 See more details regarding the configuration in [post installation](../post_installation/config.md) chapter.

-**Create the directory for the database and set user permission to it:**
+**Create the directory for the database and set user permission for it:**
 ```bash
 mkdir mainnetdb && sudo chown 39999:39999 mainnetdb
 ```